-- 10.1 The Corporate Director is the Lead Manager for reports of concerns about wrong doing in their directorate and is responsible for overseeing the effectiveness of the Whistleblowing Policy in their Directorate. - 10.2 A Corporate Director may if appropriate assign the role of Lead Manager in respect of a particular report of concerns to a senior manager in their Directorate.
+- 10.1 The Headteacher is the Lead Manager for reports of concerns about wrong doing in their school, and is responsible for overseeing the effectiveness of the Whistleblowing Policy in their school. - 10.2 A Headteacher may if appropriate assign the role of Lead Manager in respect of a particular report of concerns to a senior manager in their school.